oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Potential Mentors:** @tjiang11 (primary), @anmolshkl

 **Suggested milestones:**
-1. Each lesson should have a translation dashboard that lists all the different pieces of text that need translation, and that allows the creator to record translations directly via the browser/device they're using.
-The dashboard should be mobile-friendly.
+1. In the backend, remove the need for the conversion step so that the creator just needs to record and upload (rather than the current flow of record, convert to MP3 at 128kpbs, then upload).
+Implement all backend functionality needed (domain, controllers) for the translation dashboard.
+Update the backend rights management to allow for a new role that allows direct edit access to the translation dashboard but not the rest of the exploration.
-1. Add indicators to the dashboard to show where translations are missing/flagged, and a progress bar to indicate the completeness of the lesson's translations.
+1. Implement the frontend for each translation dashboard.
+This dashboard should list all the different pieces of text that need translation, and allow the creator to record translations directly via the browser/device they're using.
+The dashboard should be mobile-friendly and should include indicators that show where translations are missing/flagged, as well as a progress bar to indicate the completeness of the lesson's translations.
-1. Update the backend rights management to allow for a new role that allows direct edit access to the translation dashboard but not the rest of the exploration.
+1. Make it possible to bulk-upload translations, so that contributors working with a desktop can record all their translations, put them in a folder, and upload the folder.

 ### Crowdsourced audio translations